Will That Be Rye or Klabasto? A Guide to Finding Steampunk Fonts

 A wise person once said, "If something exists, somebody somewhere collects them."
 Many of those somebodies live in Northern California's East Bay region, and their passions are on display each year in the hobby collections exhibit at the Alameda County Fair.
 Here's a look at the highlights, from pop culture memorabilia to vintage cameras and radios, plus some other attractions at the fair.

 A "Magic Eyedropper" Tool for Fonts?
 I Don't Think So

 This past week, Wired, Mashable and other outlets told us about a miraculous gizmo that promises salvation for graphic designers.
 It's called Spector, and it's been described as "Shazam for Fonts" and "The Ultimate Font Finder."
 All this based on a prototype capable of recognizing seven typefaces.
 None of the reporters actually tested the gadget.
 Color me skeptical.

-The Explorer: Don't Be Surprised If Adobe Releases a Font-Matching App
+Don't Be Surprised If Adobe Releases a Font-Matching App

-In this week's installment of The Explorer: The latest version of Photoshop can identify fonts in images (well, sort of).
+The latest version of Photoshop can identify fonts in images (well, sort of).
 Can a font-matching app be far behind?
 Plus: Are you tired of reinstalling plugins whenever there's a Photoshop update?
 Adobe has a solution.
 Also: New directions for Mac hardware and a popular drawing program comes to Windows.